mazzy89/consensys/README.md

 #### Secrets

-Applications secrets in Helm are stored encrypted using [Sops](https://github.com/getsops/sops) and pre-generated AWS KMS.
+Application secrets in Helm are stored encrypted using [Sops](https://github.com/getsops/sops) and pre-generated AWS KMS.
 They are decrypted at release time and stored in Kubernetes secrets within the cluster.

 ## Further improvements